scraggo/scraggo.github.io/content/blog/other/book-list.md

 This is an incomplete list of books and essays that I've read that have made an impression on me.
 Most are non-fiction.

 > Looking for more book ideas?
-I'm a fan of [Derek Sivers' book list](https://sive.rs/book/)
+Check out these reading lists: [Derek Sivers](https://sive.rs/book/), [Ryan Holiday](https://ryanholiday.net/reading-list/), [James Clear](https://jamesclear.com/best-books)

 ## 2021

-Think Like a Rocket Scientist by Ozan Varol <https://ozanvarol.com/rocket>
+Think Like a Rocket Scientist: Simple Strategies You Can Use to Make Giant Leaps in Work and Life by Ozan Varol <https://ozanvarol.com/rocket>

-Atomic Habits by James Clear
+Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones by James Clear <https://jamesclear.com/atomic-habits>

-Quiet by Susan Cain
+Quiet: The Power of Introverts in a World That Can't Stop Talking by Susan Cain

-The Obstacle Is the Way, by Ryan Holiday <https://www.amazon.com/s?k=1591846358&tag=sivers-20>
+The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph by Ryan Holiday <https://www.amazon.com/s?k=1591846358&tag=sivers-20>

-Detox Your Thoughts by Andrea Bonior
+Detox Your Thoughts: Quit Negative Self-Talk for Good and Discover the Life You've Always Wanted by Andrea Bonior

-Life Loves You, by Robert Holden and Louise Hay
+Life Loves You: 7 Spiritual Practices to Heal Your Life by Robert Holden and Louise Hay

-Heart Breath Mind by Dr. Leah Lagos <https://drleahlagos.com/heart-breath-mind/>
+Heart Breath Mind: Train Your Heart to Conquer Stress and Achieve Success by Dr. Leah Lagos <https://drleahlagos.com/heart-breath-mind/>

 ## 2020 and Earlier

-Breath, by James Nestor - This book is filled with great tips, exercises, and anecdotes.
+Breath by James Nestor - This book is filled with great tips, exercises, and anecdotes.
 Breathing exclusively through my nose has been a game-changer for sleep, singing, and more. <https://www.mrjamesnestor.com/breath>

 Eastern Body, Western Mind by Anodea Judith <https://www.amazon.com/Eastern-Body-Western-Mind-Psychology/dp/1587612259>

-It’s Not Always Depression, by Hilary Jacobs Hendel - The author teachers the "Change Triangle" methodology for processing emotions, calming, etc. <https://www.hilaryjacobshendel.com/itsnotalwaysdepressionbook>
+It’s Not Always Depression by Hilary Jacobs Hendel - The author teachers the "Change Triangle" methodology for processing emotions, calming, etc. <https://www.hilaryjacobshendel.com/itsnotalwaysdepressionbook>

-The Surrender Experiment, by Michael Singer: A much needed perspective shift.
+The Surrender Experiment by Michael Singer: A much needed perspective shift.
 Why expecting reality to conform to your desires is a guaranteed path to disappointment.
 Instead, saying yes to opportunities presented to you and learning to be neutral (or even happy) about events you normally would be displeased with.
 Author is very much into meditation and being in touch with your higher mind / deeper self.

-Focusing, by Eugene Gendlin - In the same vein as It’s Not Always Depression.
+Focusing by Eugene Gendlin - In the same vein as It’s Not Always Depression.
 I really like the terminology the author uses. <https://focusing.org/sixsteps> <https://www.amazon.com/Focusing-Eugene-T-Gendlin/dp/0553278339>

-Essays, by Dean Schlecht - <https://www.deanschlecht.com/> In addition to the essays, this psychotherapist provides meditation audio files that put your "active imagination" (a concept accredited to Carl Jung) to use.
+Essays by Dean Schlecht - <https://www.deanschlecht.com/> In addition to the essays, this psychotherapist provides meditation audio files that put your "active imagination" (a concept accredited to Carl Jung) to use.

 Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-Involved Parents by Lindsay C. Gibson (id `31700` <https://www.newharbinger.com/adult-children-emotionally-immature-parents/accessories>)

-Zen Teaching of Emptiness, by Gosung Shin: <https://www.amazon.com.br/Teaching-Emptiness-English-Master-Gosung-ebook/dp/B0762V5BM4>
+Zen Teaching of Emptiness by Gosung Shin: <https://www.amazon.com.br/Teaching-Emptiness-English-Master-Gosung-ebook/dp/B0762V5BM4>

 - Koans: <http://www.ashidakim.com/zenkoans/1acupoftea.html>
 - <https://www.quora.com/What-is-the-Great-Doubt-in-Zen>

-Man's Search for Meaning, by Victor Frankl
+Man's Search for Meaning by Victor Frankl

-The Big Leap, by Gay Hendricks
+The Big Leap by Gay Hendricks

-NLP for dummies, by Romilla Ready and Kate Burton
+NLP for dummies by Romilla Ready and Kate Burton

-Being Peace, by Thich Nhat Hanh
+Being Peace by Thich Nhat Hanh

-The Way of Zen, by Alan Watts
+The Way of Zen by Alan Watts

 Tools of Titans by Tim Ferriss